Fantasy on Ice: Makuhari era

 In the meantime, Hanyu had become an integral member of the Fantasy on Ice cast, having joined each tour since its revival in 2010, with one exception, having missed out on the 2016 edition due to rehabilitation from a ligament injury.
 Makabe deliberated on the prospects of the show, stating: "It is an undeniable fact that for several years, Hanyu has not only skated the last act, but has been the backbone of the entire show, and I felt that this was the critical moment to test the true value of Fantasy on Ice".
 However, in Hanyu's absence, the show ran a deficit at the second stop in Sapporo with empty seats in the upper sections.
 Stéphane Lambiel felt concerned, but Makabe remained optimistic for the events to come.

 Development after the 2018 Winter Olympics

-On the occasion of Hanyu's victory at the 2018 Winter Olympics in Pyeongchang, becoming the first male single skater in 66 years to win back-to-back titles, the Fantasy on Ice tour got expanded to five stops for the first time.
-With Hanyu, German pair skaters Aljona Savchenko and Bruno Massot, and the Canadian ice dance team Tessa Virtue and Scott Moir, the cast featured three of the four individual gold medalists of 2018 in figure skating.
+On the occasion of Hanyu's victory at the 2018 Winter Olympics in Pyeongchang, who had become the first male single skater in 66 years to win back-to-back titles, the Fantasy on Ice tour got expanded to five stops for the first time.
+With Hanyu, the German pair skaters Aljona Savchenko and Bruno Massot, and the Canadian ice dance team Tessa Virtue and Scott Moir, the cast featured three of the four individual gold medalists of 2018 in figure skating.
 The Olympic champion in women's singles, Alina Zagitova, joined the tour the following year in 2019.